DePuy Attune Knee Replacements

 Loosening is one of the most serious Attune knee problems.
 A study suggests it may be one of the most common.

 A 2017 study looked into DePuy Attune tibial loosening.
-Researchers found Attune knees had an “unusually high” early failure rate.
+Researchers found that Attune knees had an “unusually high” early failure rate.
 They found more than 230 reports to the FDA about Attune tibial loosening.

-The study suggested the problem was a failure of the cement to bond the implant to the bone.
+The study suggested that the problem was a failure of the cement to bond the implant to the bone.
 The study’s authors also suggested it was an underreported problem with Attune knees.
 They published their work in the Journal of Knee Surgery.

 Attune knee components may also fracture.
 This may also cause loosening, pain or other problems.
 Loosening can also lead to fractured bones.
 Loosening may cause components to wear out sooner than expected.

 How to Tell if Your Attune Knee Replacement Failed